7 hybrid meeting best practices for attendees

 For the meeting to run smoothly and so all voices can be heard, attendees should speak toward the mic at a volume where other participants can clearly hear them.
 This is particularly important for in-person attendees, who may turn to address someone else in the room.
 Of course, technology has a way of acting up, so if someone's mic is off or the group is not hearing them it’s okay to give them a nudge on the chat.

-Remote meetings can actually make it easier for team leaders to give every attendee a voice, but it's only beneficial if everyone chimes in.
-Whether remote or in-person, attendees should start the meeting aware of the agenda, team goals, and be ready to collaborate and engage.
-Facilitators should be intentional and clear with how the hybrid meeting is being structured to make it easier for all attendees to communicate and connect as a team.
+Remote meetings can be incredibly productive, but they're only beneficial if everyone contributes.
+Whether remote or in-person, attendees should start the meeting aware of the agenda and team goals, and they should be ready to collaborate and engage.
+Facilitators should be intentional and clear with how they structure the hybrid meeting to make it easier for all attendees to communicate and connect as a team.

 When the conversation is active, each attendee needs to practice awareness.
 Between internet lag and technical issues, interruptions are inevitable.
 It can be challenging to tell when someone is about to speak, which is why it's so important that attendees pay attention when other team members are trying to contribute to the conversations.
 For facilitators, periodically pausing for questions gives attendees a chance to speak up without interrupting and allows members with internet lag a chance to catch up and contribute.